wp-media/search-and-replace/readme.txt

 - Change table prefix
 - Backup & restore your database
 - WordPress Multisite support
-- localized and ready for your own language
+- Localized and ready for your own language

-= Available languages =
-- English
-- German
-- Chinese (Hong Kong SAR)

 = Crafted by Inpsyde =
 The team at [Inpsyde](http://inpsyde.com) is engineering the web and WordPress since 2006.
 And yes, we also run that